music-suite/music-suite/docs/src/User-Guide.md

 [ [x,y] | x <- view voice (fmap fromPitch $ enumChromaticFromTo c c''), y <- [d,e]
   , isMelodicConsonance (x .-. y) && isConsonance (x .-. y) ]
 ```

-It can be converted into a score by stretching each element and composing in sequence.

 <!--
 ```music+haskellx